- What are infections and who is at risk?

 How is infection treated in people with cancer?

 Fever and other signs of infection in a person with a weak immune system are treated as medical emergencies.
 Antibiotics should be started right away.
-After a complete physical exam, lab tests will be done to try to find out exactly which germ is causing the infection and where the infection is.
-Then antibiotics (which can be anti-bacterial, anti-viral, anti-fungal, or anti-protozoal drugs) are started quickly.
-After the exact germ is identified, the antibiotics may be continued, or new medicines may be started if the tests show others would work better.
+After a complete physical exam, lab tests and sometimes even imaging studies or special procedures will be done.
+This will help the doctor find out exactly where the infection is and help narrow down which germ may be causing it.
+Then antibiotics (which can be anti-bacterial, anti-viral, anti-fungal, or anti-protozoal drugs) are started quickly after cultures or test samples are taken (see “Lab tests to identify germs” in the section “How does the doctor know what kind of infection a person with cancer has?”).
+After the exact germ is identified, the antibiotics may be continued, or new medicines may be started if the cultures or tests show others would work better.

 Where treatment is given